chinmaya-dehury/RADON-datapipeline-webinar/README.md

 ```
 [default]
-accessKey= username or the access key of MinIO server
+accessKey= MinIO username or the access key
-secretKey= your password or the secret key of MinIO server
+secretKey= your MinIO password or the secret key
 ```
 </details>